 - The column is sealed tightly to prevent evaporation of water and incubated for several months in strong natural light.

-Colonies seen in Winogradsky column
+Colonies saw in Winogradsky column

 Limitations of Winogradsky column

 While the Winogradsky column is an excellent tool to see whole communities of bacteria, it does not allow one to see the densities or individual bacterial colonies.
 It also takes a long time to complete its cycle.
-However its importance in environmental microbiology should not be overlooked and it is still an excellent tool to determine the major bacterial communities in a sample.
+However, its importance in environmental microbiology should not be overlooked and it is still an excellent tool to determine the major bacterial communities in a sample.

-What biomolecule do the newspaper, egg shells and gypsum contribute to the Winogradsky column?
+What biomolecule do the newspaper, eggshells and gypsum contribute to the Winogradsky column?